The Bankrate promise

 - Traditional CDs might offer a higher rate: Choosing an add-on CD over a traditional CD may mean going with the option that has a lower yield.

-- Early withdrawal penalties apply: Unless there are early withdrawal allowances specified in the CD’s terms, you will usually pay an early withdrawal penalty for taking money from the CD before its maturity.
+- Early withdrawal penalties apply: Unless there are early withdrawal allowances specified in the CD’s terms, you’ll usually pay an early withdrawal penalty for taking money from the CD before its maturity.

 - Not easy to find: Though traditional CDs are widely offered by many banks and credit unions, only a small selection offer add-on CDs.